jmdisher/Cacophony/README.md

 Basic usage will be printed when starting the program with no arguments (`java -jar Cacophony.jar`).

 Common usage pattern is shown below.
 These commands assume that any required `IPFS_PATH` variable has been set and that the `ipfs` binary is on your `PATH`.
 To generalize further, we also assume that `CACOPHONY_KEY_NAME` is set to the name of the IPFS public key you want Cacophony to use.

-We will also assume that `CACOPHONY_DATA` is set to the location where you want Cacophony to store its index data.
+Note that, by default, Cacophony will store its own index data in the directory `~/.cacophony`, but this can be overridden by setting the `CACOPHONY_STORAGE` environment variable to point to the desired location.

 ### Starting IPFS